ansible/ansible-container/proposals/compose-v2.md

 Below are some notes regarding how specific attributes are mappped to the deployment, pod and container.

+#### depends_on

+Express a dependency between services, causing services to be started in order.
+Supported by `build` and `run` commands, but not supported in the cloud.

 #### expose

 In development this exposes ports internally.